 If the Ryla / Alorica employee is missing time from work because of the fall in Kennessaw, then Ryla / Alorica may be responsible for paying the injured employee weekly income benefits equal to 2/3 of her average weekly wage (up to $500 per week).

-If you have been injured at Ryla or Alorica or at any other employer and you want to a free consultation regarding your workers’ compensation rights, please contact the Ramos Law Firm.
+If you have been injured at Ryla or Alorica or at any other employer and you want to a free consultation regarding your workers’ compensation rights, please contact Ramos & Law.